-ETP generally funds its capital requirements with cash flows from operating activities and, to the extent that they exceed cash flows from operating activities, with proceeds of borrowings under existing credit facilities, long-term debt, the issuance of additional Common Units or a combination thereof.
+We generally fund our capital requirements with cash flows from operating activities and, to the extent that they exceed cash flows from operating activities, with proceeds of borrowings under existing credit facilities, long-term debt, the issuance of additional Common Units or a combination thereof.

-During the year ended December 31, 2009, ETP raised approximately \$853.7 million in net proceeds from its January, April and October Common Unit offerings, \$993.6 million in net proceeds from an offering of \$1.0 billion aggregate principal amount of senior notes in April and \$348.4 million in net proceeds from an offering of \$350.0 million aggregate principal amount of senior notes at Transwestern in December 2009.
-In addition, ETP raised \$81.5 million in net proceeds during November and December 2009 under an equity distribution program, as described in Note 7 to our consolidated financial statements.
-As of December 31, 2009, in addition to approximately \$68.2 million of cash on hand, ETP had available capacity under the ETP Credit Facility of \$1.79 billion.
-In addition, ETP received approximately \$423.6 million of net proceeds from ETP's Common Unit offering in January 2010.
-Based on current estimates, we expect to utilize these resources, along with cash from ETP's operations, to fund our announced growth capital expenditures and working capital needs through the end of 2010.
-We or ETP may issue debt or equity securities prior to that time as we deem prudent to provide liquidity for new capital projects or other partnership purposes.
+During the year ended December 31, 2009, we raised approximately \$853.7 million in net proceeds from our January, April and October Common Unit offerings, \$993.6 million in net proceeds from an offering of \$1.0 billion aggregate principal amount of senior notes in April, and \$348.4 million in net proceeds from an offering of \$350.0 million aggregate principal amount of senior notes at Transwestern in December 2009.
+In addition, we raised \$81.5 million in net proceeds during November and December 2009 under an equity distribution program, as described in Note 7 to our consolidated financial statements.
+As of December 31, 2009, in addition to approximately \$68.2 million of cash on hand, we had available capacity under the ETP Credit Facility of approximately \$1.79 billion.
+In addition, we received approximately \$423.6 million of net proceeds from our Common Unit offering in January 2010.
+Based on our current estimates, we expect to utilize these resources, along with cash from operations, to fund our announced growth capital expenditures and working capital needs through the end of 2010; however, we may issue debt or equity securities prior to that time as we deem prudent to provide liquidity for new capital projects or other partnership purposes.

-The assets used in ETP's natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures.
-The assets utilized in ETP's propane operations do not typically require lengthy manufacturing process time or complicated, high technology components.
-Accordingly, ETP does not have any significant financial commitments for maintenance capital expenditures in its businesses.
-From time to time ETP experiences increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond its control.
-However, ETP includes these factors into its anticipated growth capital expenditures for each year.
+The assets used in our natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures.
+The assets utilized in our propane operations do not typically require lengthy manufacturing process time or complicated, high technology components.
+Accordingly, we do not have any significant financial commitments for maintenance capital expenditures in our businesses.
+From time to time we experience increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond our control.
+However, we include these factors into our anticipated growth capital expenditures for each year.